This page prepares you for the gym. The next page shows you how to work out.

 Below are the exercises you’ll be performing for the first two months of this program.
 Clicking on an exercise name will load a demonstration video underneath.

 (This exercise list is repeated in the cheat sheet at the bottom of this page.)

 If you can afford it, it’s helpful to hire a trainer at your local gym for a couple sessions so he or she can walk you through the exercises.
 Take the list with you (or just have this page loaded on your phone) and insist that you're taught each one.

-The next page in this guide also has advice for how to lift with proper form.
+The next page in this handbook also has advice for how to lift with proper form.

 You need to discover your starting heaviness for each of the exercises you’ll be doing.

 When you get to the gym, perform each exercise in the list above with a heaviness that isn’t overly challenging but also isn’t so light that you can barely feel it.
 Once you've found a weight that satisfies this criteria, do 7 reps with it.
 Then take a 3 minute break and increase the weight to the next heaviness level to see if you can do 7 reps again.